Restricted Access Area

 Buying or Possessing Alcohol

 It is illegal for anyone to sell or give alcohol to anyone under 21, or to allow anyone under 21 to buy or drink alcohol in a bar, restaurant, or store.
-This is a misdemeanor that carries a fine of up to $1,000 and possible jail time of up to a year.
+This is a misdemeanor that carries a fine of up to $1,000 and jail time of up to a year.
+If it is a business that is selling to minors, there is a possibility of a loss of he liquor license for the establishment, and a fine for the employee responsible.

 Even if you are over 21, if you cannot provide identification to prove it, a clerk or bartender cannot sell you alcohol.
 However, if you are over 19, you may serve or dispense alcoholic beverages during your job at a place licensed to sell liquor.